mistakia/nano-community/docs/introduction/advantages.md

 Nano is secured and controlled by Nano holders, as they have exclusive control over the delegation of their voting weight.
 Node operators, nor developers, nor any other entities have any ability to overrule the will of Nano holders.

 For example, control of Nano's scalability is decentralized and in the hands of Nano holders collectively.
-They alone determine how voting weight is distributed and what hardware the network operates on by delegating to node operators as they see fit.
+They alone determine how voting weight is distributed and what version or hardware the network operates on by delegating to node operators as they see fit.

 ### Nano is lightweight and Prunable